 - We always try to secure the highest payouts – Securing compensation is great, but securing the maximum amount of compensation is better.
 We always strive for the latter.

-We hope that you have found this guide useful in terms of getting the information you need about accidents abroad international personal injury claims.
+We hope that you have found this holiday accident claims guide useful in terms of getting the information you need about accidents abroad international personal injury claims.
 However, if you are still on the lookout for further information, you may find the below useful:

-This link takes you to the UK government website where you will find information on claiming for compensation if you have been the victim of a crime abroad.
+This link takes you to the UK government website, where you will find information on claiming compensation if you have been the victim of a crime abroad.

 This link also takes you to the UK government website.
 On this page, you will find details about travelling abroad.